cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     currentChannel.counterpartyChannelIdentifier, counterpartySequence))

-    // get current sequence on this channel
+    // get current sequence on this channel currentSequence = provableStore.get(channelUpgradeSequencePath(portIdentifier, channelIdentifier))

+    // move upgrade sequence to fresh sequence for new upgrade attempt if channel.state === types.OPEN {
+        channel.upgradeSequence = channel.upgradeSequence + 1

         // if the counterparty sequence is greater than the current sequence, we fast forward to the counterparty sequence
-    // so that both channel ends are using the same sequence for the current upgrade
+        // so that both channel ends are using the same sequence for the current upgrade if counterpartyUpgradeSequence > channel.upgradeSequence {
+            channel.upgradeSequence = counterpartyUpgradeSequence
+        }

+        // this is first message in upgrade handshake on this chain so we must store original channel in restore channel path
+        // in case we need to restore channel later. privateStore.set(channelRestorePath(portIdentifier, channelIdentifier), currentChannel)
+        provableStore.set(channelPath(portIdentifier, channelIdentifier), channel)
+    }

-    // if the counterparty sequence is less than or equal to the current sequence, then either the counterparty chain is out-of-sync or
+    // if the counterparty sequence is not equal to the current sequence, then either the counterparty chain is out-of-sync or
     // the message is out-of-sync and we write an error receipt with our own sequence so that the counterparty can update
     // their sequence as well.
-We must then increment our sequence so both sides start the next upgrade with a fresh sequence. currentSequence = provableStore.get(channelUpgradeSequencePath(portIdentifier, channelIdentifier))
-    if counterpartySequence > currentSequence {
+We must then increment our sequence so both sides start the next upgrade with a fresh sequence. if counterpartySequence != channel.upgradeSequence {
-        provableStore.set(channelUpgradeSequencePath(portIdentifier, channelIdentifier), counterpartySequence)
-    } else {
-        // error on the higher sequence so that both chains move to a fresh sequence errorReceipt = ErrorReceipt{
+        // error on the higher sequence so that both chains move to a fresh sequence maxSequence = max(counterpartySequence, channel.upgradeSequence)
+        errorReceipt = ErrorReceipt{
-            sequence: currentSequence,
+            sequence: maxSequence,
             errorMsg: ""
         }
         provableStore.set(channelUpgradeErrorPath(portIdentifier, channelIdentifier), errorReceipt)
-        provableStore.set(channelUpgradeSequencePath(portIdentifier, channelIdentifier), currentSequence+1)
+        provableStore.set(channelUpgradeSequencePath(portIdentifier, channelIdentifier), maxSequence)
         return
-    }

-    if currentChannel.state == INITUPGRADE {
-        // if there is a crossing hello, ie an UpgradeInit has been called on both channelEnds,
-        // then we must ensure that the proposedUpgrade by the counterparty is the same as the currentChannel
-        // except for the channel state (upgrade channel will be in TRYUPGRADE and current channel will be in INITUPGRADE)
-        // if the proposed upgrades on either side are incompatible, then we will restore the channel and cancel the upgrade. currentChannel.state = TRYUPGRADE
-        if !currentChannel.IsEqual(proposedUpgradeChannel) {
-            restoreChannel(portIdentifier, channelIdentifier)
-            return
-        }
-    } else if currentChannel.state == OPEN {
-        // this is first message in upgrade handshake on this chain so we must store original channel in restore channel path
-        // in case we need to restore channel later. privateStore.set(channelRestorePath(portIdentifier, channelIdentifier), currentChannel)
-    } else {
-        // abort transaction if current channel is not in state: INITUPGRADE or OPEN abortTransactionUnless(false)
     }

     // counterparty-specified timeout must not have exceeded